Jobayer98/event-management-api/README.md

-# Event Management System
+# Venue Booking System

-A comprehensive event management system built with Node.js, TypeScript, Express, Prisma, and PostgreSQL.
+A comprehensive Venue Booking System built with Node.js, TypeScript, Express, Prisma, and PostgreSQL.
 This system provides complete authentication, user management, and event booking capabilities for both customers and organizers.

 ## Features